 ROSA PARKS HUMAN RIGHTS ACHIEVEMENT AWARDS

 The criteria for the selection of a Rosa Parks award include, but are not limited to, length of active participation in human rights causes; a record of leadership and accomplishment; and manifestations of special courage and commitment in opposing bigotry and celebrating diversity.
 To nominate an individual send a one to two page letter describing the accomplishments and background of the nominee and giving reasons to support the nomination to Latah County Human Rights Task Force, Box 8613, Moscow, ID 83843 or e-mail the nomination to Joann Muneta at firstname.lastname@example.org.
-The deadline for nominations is Wednesday, Jan.
-4, 2017.
+The deadline for nominations is Wednesday, January 5, 2022.